-FRCH&123-French III
+FRCH&123-French III Wkly hrs: 5 hours Lecture

 H - Deals with upper basic vocabulary and grammar structures for conversational purposes and level.
 Explores linguistic, geographical and cultural aspects and differences of the French speaking countries and peoples.
-(Formerly FLFRN 103)

 Prerequisite: FRCH& 122 or equivalent.